j-means/PredictiveParsingTeam/README.txt

 DISCUSSION OF THE COS 360 TEAM PARSER PROBLEM AND ITS FILES

-Due date: 24 November 2019 @ 8 AM
+Due date: 21 November 2020 @ 8 AM

 IMPORTANT:

-I want you to do the work on GitHub so I can see that everyone on the team is making a contribution.
-Every team has at least one member who has taken Prof. MacLeod's COS 420 which uses GitHub for that purpose.
+I would like you to do the work on GitHub so I can see that everyone on the team is making a contribution
-The members with GitHub experience can explain to the others how it works while I'm still figuring it out.

-When you have completed all the coding and are satisfied that your parser works correctly, please put all the source code for the classes you defined methods for in an archive file and upload the archive file to Blackboard.
+When you have completed all the coding and are satisfied that your parser works correctly, please put all the source code for the classes you defined methods for in an archive file and upload the archive file to Brightspace.

-These are the files for the team predictive parsing exercise which will read text representations of CofinFin expressions, parse them into CFExp objects, and then evaluate the results in an environment that associates some variables to CofinFin values.
+These are the 14 files for the team predictive parsing exercise which will read text representations of CofinFin expressions, parse them into CFExp objects, and then evaluate the results in an environment that associates some variables to CofinFin values.

+They are as follows

+9 Java template source code, discussed more below.

+CFBinary.java
+CFConditional.java
+CFConst.java
+CFExp.java
+CFParserDriver.java
+CFScanner.java
+CFToken.java
+CFUnary.java
+CFVar.java

+2 Test case files
+parserInvalidTest.txt
+parserValidTest.txt

+2 Test case correct output files invalidOut.txt validOut.txt

+This file
+README.txt

+The translation is from text files with CofinFin expressions to a Java type, CFExp, to represent them.
+CFExp is an abstract, umbrella super class with 5 subclasses

+CFBinary.java        for expressions w binary operators at the root CFConditional.java   for if test then exp1 else exp2 endif expressions CFConst.java         for literals like { 1, 2 } or CMP{ 1, 2 }
+CFUnary.java         for expressions w unary operators at the root (only complement) CFVar.java           for variables, which should be bound in the environment

+The only coding you will need to do for these is of the eval, substitute, and deepCopy methods, and only in the classes

+CFBinary
+CFConditional
+CFUnary
+CFVar

+Those are all fairly simple methods that recurse on the tree structure of the expressions.

+There are 4 classes for the parser work

+CFExpParser.java    - where the actual parsing takes place
+                      YOU WILL NEED TO CODE MULTIPLE METHODS IN THIS CLASS, a method for each grammar variable except the start symbol

+CFParserDriver.java - for reading the source file of expressions
+                      to parse and calling the CFExpParser and displaying the results of the call
+                      NO CODING TO DO HERE; DO NOT MODIFY

+CFScanner.java      - for converting the text of the input file into
+                      a sequence of tokens
+                      NO CODING TO DO HERE; DO NOT MODIFY

+CFToken.java        - defines a class for representing the tokens(terminals)
+                      for this application.
+                      NO CODING TO DO HERE; DO NOT MODIFY

 We will use operators (from high priority to low)

 -  prefix, for absolute complement, that is -S = ({ 0, 1, 2, ... } \ S)

-   (rest are all infix)
+   (rest are all infix and associate to the left)
 @  for intersection
 U  for union
+\  for set difference
 (+) for symmetric difference

-These are comparison operators that can only appear in test positions.
+The following are comparison operators that can only appear in test conditions.

 <=  for the is subset of relation
 =   for set equality